swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 This page servers as a starting point for self-assessing common problems that you might encounter.

-For each specific application, it is always a good idea to refer to the relevant documentation.
+For each specific application, it is always a good idea to first refer to the relevant documentation.

 If you ran all the relevant steps mentioned below and still cannot identify your issue, feel free to visit our [Discord](https://discord.gg/2esbu2N) and ask for help there!
-We're always happy to help with any
+We're always happy to help with anything we are able to.

 ## Something failed during the installation
 Swizzin stores its logs into the `/root/logs` directories.
 The installer installs into `install.log`, and any other command you run with `box` will end up in `swizzin.log`.
-You can access the logs by running the following command
+You can access the logs by running the following command:

 ```bash
 # To check the logs of the Swizzin installer